BrainiacMainiac/tech-project/README.md

-# tech-project-9000
+# tech-project
-Tech Project 9000
+Tech Project

 Creates and solves a maze.
+Created for a tech project, also contains code to demonstrate a Logical Operator program I made for someone.